Fly Fishing

 Obtain and review a copy of the regulations affecting game fishing where

-is accomplished by following them.
+what is accomplished by following them.

 9.

-Explain what good outdoor sportsmanlike behavior is and how it relates to
+Explain what good outdoor sportsmanlike behavior is and how it relates

-trespassing, courteous behavior, and obeying fishing regulations.
+littering, trespassing, courteous behavior, and obeying fishing

 10.

-Catch one fish and identify it.
+Catch one fish on a fly and identify it.

 11.

-If regulations and health concerns permit, clean and cook a fish you have
+If regulations and health concerns permit, clean and cook a fish you

-that you eat the fish.)
+NOTE: It is not required that you eat the fish.